-When Drugs and Biologicals are not Reimbursed
+When Drugs and Biologicals are not Eligible for Reimbursement

-- ✓ Multi-use vials and multi-use packages will not be reimbursed for discarded amounts of drugs or biologicals. - ✓ Reimbursement for discarded/wasted drugs must not be billed for use on other patients. - ✓ A provider will not be reimbursed for purchases of larger packaging of drugs or biologicals when more appropriate packaging can be purchased. - ✓ Reimbursement will not be given to a provider or hospital due to a patient missing an appointment. - ✓ The JW modifier is used on claims for hospital inpatient admissions. - ✓ Volumes or quantities of the drug or biological billed over the manufacturer's labeled package volume or mass ("overfill") will not be reimbursed and must not be billed for use on patients.
+- Multi-use vials and multi-use packages will not be reimbursed for discarded amounts of drugs or biologicals. - ✓ Discarded/wasted drugs that have been reimbursed for one patient may not be billed for use on other patients. - ✓ A provider will not be reimbursed for purchases of larger packaging of drugs or biologicals when more appropriate packaging can be purchased. - Reimbursement will not be given to a provider or hospital due to a patient missing an appointment or the patient changes their mind after the drug is prepared. - ✓ The JW modifier is used on claims for hospital inpatient admissions. - ✓ Volumes or quantities of the drug or biological billed over the manufacturer's labeled package volume or mass ("overfill") will not be reimbursed and must not be billed for use on patients. - ✓ The drug or biological is discontinued by the manufacturer with prior notice, but the patient is not transitioned to a market-available alternative.